 The sonar project operated near Pilot Station transitioned to fall season on July 19.
-As of August 4, the cumulative passage is approximately 95,000 chum salmon in the fall season.
-This compares to a median cumulative passage of 203,000 chum salmon in the fall season for this date.
-The first-quarter point based on median run timing occurs on July 30 for chum salmon in the fall season at this project.
+As of August 11, the cumulative passage is approximately 109,000 chum salmon in the fall season.
+This compares to a median cumulative passage of 331,000 chum salmon in the fall season for this date.
+The midpoint based on median run timing occurs on August 10 for chum salmon in the fall season at this project.
 NOTE: these values include a mixture of summer and fall chum salmon, once genetics are applied, they will effectively reduce the mainstem sonar estimated number of fall chum salmon in the river.
-The first-quarter point for fall chum salmon based on median run timing occurs on August 6.

-The coho salmon run is just beginning, the cumulative passage as of August 4 is approximately 6,400 fish, which is above the median passage of 2,000 fish for this date.
+The coho salmon run has just begun, the cumulative passage as of August 11 is approximately 17,000 fish, which is slightly above the median passage of 12,000 fish for this date.
 The first-quarter point based on median run timing occurs August 17 for coho salmon at this project.

-Teedriinjik (Chandalar) Sonar / USFWS
+Teedriinjik (Chandalar) Sonar (USFWS)